cnb0/learning-k8s/k8s.resources/CKAD/ckad-kubectl.md

 ```

 ### 3. Pod design - 20%
+- Understand
-- Understand Deployments and how to perform rolling updates
+            - Deployments and how to perform rolling updates
-- Understand Deployments and how to perform rollbacks
+            - Deployments and how to perform rollbacks
 - Understand Jobs and CronJobs
 - Understand how to use Labels, Selectors, and Annotations
 ```